rulecom/woorule/README.md

 2. Press _Edit_ on the new Rule.

 3. Give it a good name and fill in the rest according to your _RuleMailer_ setup.

+## Shortcode
+You can embed a Newsletter sign-up form in your posts, or on any page with a simple shortcode [woorule]

+You can also customise the subscribe form with the shorcode options:
+[woorule text="Do you want to become a part of something big?" button="Do it!" success="Thank you!"]

 ### Resources